AdamSobieszek/langtorch/README.md

 - **Other goodies like TextModules**

-	a subclass of torch.nn.Module working on TextTensors and able to perform template completions, prompt injections, local and API LLM inference, create embedding, performing operations on embeddings in retrieval and so on.
+	a subclass of torch.nn.Module working on TextTensors and able to perform:
+	> template completions, prompt injections, local and API LLM inference, create embedding, performing operations on embeddings in retrieval and so on, and so on

 - Honestly just go to https://langtorch.org there is much more information there!